Getting SSI Disability Benefits for Your Child

 Does Your Child’s Impairment Meet a Disability Listing?

-Social Security's listing of impairments (called the Blue Book) covers conditions the SSA considers severe enough to be automatically disabling.
-If your child meets the requirements of a listing, Social Security will automatically qualify your child as disabled.
+Social Security’s listing of impairments (called the Blue Book) covers conditions that the SSA considers severe enough to be automatically disabling.
+If your child meets the requirements of a listing, the SSA will automatically qualify your child as disabled.

 Part A of the Blue Book was created for adults and covers conditions that affect adults.
 Part B of the Blue Book has separate disability listings for children.
-Often the criteria are the same as in the adult listings, but sometimes the criteria are easier to meet than in the adult listings.
+Often the criteria are the same as in the adult listings, but sometimes the criteria are easier to meet in the child listings than in the adult listings.

 Common listings for physical conditions.
 Some of the physical disabilities in the listings that affect children the most include: